Solana-Tutorials/Solana-Program-Entrypoint-Explained/README.md

-# Solana Transactions Explained & How to Transfer SOL in Rust
+# Basic Solana Program Examples

 This repository contains the code used in these two Solana Tutorials Youtube videos: